top of page

 Among Schumacher’s other Byrdcliffe students was Norman T. Boggs, Jr., whose family settled in about 1918 outside the village of Woodstock in the area known today as Boggs Hill Road.
 Boggs appears to have studied with Schumacher in about 1930, and to have set up a studio in a dairy barn on the family property.(9) Elsie Viola Moll Stevens, wife of poet Wallace Steven, also studied with Schumacher at Byrdcliffe.
 Durng the course of the summers of 1915-1917, Wallace Stevens visited his wife at Byrdcliffe on a number of ocassions, and while there authored the long poem “Lettres d’un Soldat.”
 Zulma Steele probably studied with Schumacher at Byrdcliffe; her paintings of 1913-1917 reflect his stylistic influence, and new embrace of a Post Impressionist aesthetic.

 Following his first summer teaching at Byrdcliffe, Schumacher joined the staff of the Modern Art School, located on Washingston Square in Greenwich Village, which offered classes in painting, drawing and sculpture.(10) Among the school's other teachers were sculptors Myra Musselman-Carr and Florence Lucius, and fabric designer and print maker Ilonka Karasz, all of whom were also active in Woodstock in the early decades of the 20th century.
 In 1916, Musselmann-Carr opened a summer branch of the Modern Art School in nearby Bearsville, where she taught sculpture, painting and drawing.
-The Modern Art School in Manhattan advertised that it was for artists "who seek the freedom of working without the handicap of dogmaticsm or the deadening influence of academicism.”(11) Also teaching painting at the school were Charles Demuth, B. J. O. Nordtfelt and Hugo Robus.
+The Modern Art School in Manhattan advertised that it was for artists "who seek the freedom of working without the handicap of dogmaticsm or the deadening influence of academicism.”(11) Also teaching painting at the school were Charles Demuth, B. J. O. Nordtfelt (who spent a brief time in the late teens on the Maverick in West Hurley), and Hugo Robus.
 Students were given individual attention, and the “leading idea in all instruction is to get the student to a realization of pure art rather than mere facility in copying or coloring.”(12)

 William Emile Schumcher (1870-1931)